 We knew following that track would be tough, but it would cut off a ton of “boring” mileage.
 However, talking to a ranger and being told that plan involved class-4 scrambling, we decided that was not our smartest move with 50-lb packs and only a loose idea of where to go.

 Our next thought was to maybe just head into Nine Lakes Basin and simply camp for the night, but then coming over the gap, the basin was closer than expected and we knew we’d be setting up camp by 11 a.m. and just hanging out the whole day.
 It looked like a beautiful basin and it would have been a great spot to chill, but with 50+ miles left on trail, it didn’t seem like the most productive move.
 Plus, we had done just that at Hamilton the afternoon before…

 We went from potentially one of the shortest days of the trip to the longest and arguably most miserable…

 - I do not remember any water between Hamilton Lake and the tarn below Precipice Lake.
 It’s a good climb so make sure to fill water before leaving Hamilton, especially if you find yourself in this section during the mid-day heat.

 - From my understanding, camping is not allowed at Precipice Lake anymore (2018).
 There were some tent sites and we did see one woman cowboy camping, but definitely no bear lockers.

-- Anywhere from the trail above Hamilton Lake looking back down valley.
+- Anywhere from the trail above Hamilton Lake looking back west down valley.

 - The trail passes and climbs above a lower lake before you get to Precipice.
 The early morning light over that was unreal.